Dates for the 2015 DNA Residency Program will be available in January.

 The DNA Research Summer Residency provides Chicago and suburban educators a paid opportunity to conduct genetic research alongside accomplished Field Museum scientists.
 Two high school students, an educator, and one Field Museum scientist will form a team that conducts basic research during a five-week internship program.
 All participants will be trained in molecular biology laboratory methods and equipment used in Field Museum’s Pritzker Lab/Rice DNA Discovery Center, gather data relevant to current research programs, and learn about all aspects of the scientific method—from sample gathering through data analysis and interpretation.
-The DNA Discovery Center also has a facebook page, and information for programs can be found there, under the Discussions section.

 Requirements (on-line application)